michaelkirk/georust_book/src/feature-creek.md

 | Wissahickon Creek |         | MULTIPOLYGON(....) |
 | Wissahickon Creek | Bridged | MULTIPOLYGON(....) |

 You'll notice that a single creek is broken into many small segments in this data set.
-A "Bridged" segment indicates precisely where that bridge exists on the waterway (highlighted in the image above).
+A "Bridged" segment indicates precisely where that bridge exists on the waterway (highlighted yellow in the image above).

 ## The Short List (A-bridged)

-If we're making a handout of fun facts for the "First Annual Wissahickon Walkabout," we might want to figure out how many bridges participants can walk across.
-Visiting tourists would also probably like to know the size of the largest bridge and where it is located so that they can take a selfie as local fly fishers roll their eyes in the waters below.
+To make a handout for our "First Annual Wissahickon Walkabout," we want to include a list of bridges where participants can cross the Wissahickon.
+Some of these bridges are quite lovely, providing tourists an ideal location for selfies, while fly fishers cast shade while casting in the shade below.

-Let's use a computer to find the answers:
+Let's combine a little attribute inspection with a little geometric processing to find the best bridges for our walk:

 ```rust
 use csv;